 - Mentally create the gap between yourself, the watcher, and your mind

-- Observe the behaviour: the thoughts, emotions and actions your conscious mind is being fed by your subconscious mind
+- Observe the behavior: the thoughts, emotions and actions your conscious mind is being fed by your subconscious mind.